beakerbrowser/beaker/README.md

 ### peer-to-peer messaging layer

- - [ ] webrtc signalling. needs to integrate with user identity layer, so channels can be opened using another user's ID.
+ - [ ] webrtc signalling. needs to integrate with user identity layer, so channels can be opened using another user's ID. (matrix protocol?)
  - [ ] mail protocol.
 SMTP? not sure.

 ### user storage